 Do things evenly

-It depends how many you’ve written, but scheduling allows people to read the first blog, and also provides more new content from you as the week goes on.
+It depends on how many you’ve written, but the schedule allows people to read the first blog and provides more new content from you as the week goes on.

 It’s ok to break this rule at the start when you’re trying to build attention for what you’re doing – but make sure you’ve got enough content to last you evenly through.